-Globally over \$1.2 trillion is invested in the arms trade, in the hope of increasing profits regardless of what that will mean for the innocent victims of violence around the world.
-The incentive is undoubtedly perverse and when coupled with the fiduciary obligation of corporate executives to place profits before ethics and morality (especially true in the USA when the bulk of the arms trade is located) it is no wonder that war profiteering has long been considered immoral gains.
+We believe the global stock market having \$1.2 trillion invested in arms companies, including our pensions, in the hope of increasing profits, which of course requires more sales of weapons, leads to more war and less chance of peace.
+The incentive is undoubtedly perverse and when coupled with the fiduciary obligation of corporate executives to place profits before ethics and morality (truer in the USA and especially with institutional investors), it is no wonder that war profiteering has long been considered immoral gains.
 We strongly object to our pension fund's involvement.